 Planned Solution: The INFINITY-ICOPE programme integrates concepts of frailty and intrinsic capacity to facilitate entry to comprehensive geriatric assessment for frail seniors, while monitoring intrinsic capacity trajectories for the early detection of frailty.
 GERI is evaluating INFINITY-ICOPE’s implementation outcomes of fidelity, penetration and sustainability within the community, alongside the development and operationalisation of the programme’s implementation strategies.

-Anticipated Impact: INFINITY-ICOPE seeks to reorient health and social services towards personcentred care to optimise the functional ability of older adults in the community.
-GERI’s research will inform implementation strategies and potential future scaling of the programme, with findings-to-date published in a journal publication and presented at the 24th International Conference on Integrated Care 2024 and the 2024 Society for Implementation Research Collaboration Conference.
+Anticipated Impact: INFINITY-ICOPE seeks to reorient health and social services towards person-centred care to optimise the functional ability of older adults in the community.
+GERI’s research will inform implementation strategies and potential future scaling of the programme.
+Findings-to-date have been published in a journal and presented at the 2025 Evidence and Implementation Summit, Singapore Allied Health Conference 2025, the 4th Swiss Implementation Science Conference/IMPACT Conference 2026, and the Singapore Conference on Ageing and Health 2026.

 Funding: National Innovation Challenge on Active and Confident Ageing Grant Call on Frailty